Skip to content

 Calcium is probably the mineral most associated with bone health and dairy products.
 However, bone health is actually influenced by many other nutrients.
 The actual effect of the nutrient is therefore less than generally claimed.

-As you have learned today, there are also many good plant-based sources of calcium, so that vegans can also cover their calcium requirements.
-A valuable practical tip is to combine calcium-containing foods with organic acids, as this not only promotes calcium absorption, but also iron and zinc absorption.
+As you learned today, there are also many good plant sources of calcium, so vegans can also meet their calcium needs.
+A valuable practical tip is to combine calcium-rich foods with organic acids, as this promotes not only calcium absorption, but also iron and zinc absorption.

-Do you have any questions or suggestions about this article on calcium?
-Then please leave me a comment.
+Do you have any questions or suggestions about this post on calcium?
+Then feel free to leave me a comment.

 All the best,